broxus/octusbridge-solana-docs/programs/token_proxy.md

 #### `Everscale` tokens withdrawal

+It can be divided into 4 parts.
+At first user creates `Withdrawal` account.
+If it is the first time this token transferring, `Token Settings` PDA will be created.
-It can be divided into 2 parts.
-At first user created `Withdrawal` account, then relays confirm, that it is a real withdrawal.
+Second, relays confirm, that it is a real withdrawal.
+Third, relays can execute token transfer to user, if this option is set in `Everscale` token configuration.
+Fourth, relays can execute payload, applied to withdrawal, if this option is set in `Everscale` token configuration and payload presents in withdrawal event.

 ##### User withdrawal request creation